Those who have not done so should read my general approach, which places peace first.

 On this page, I will set out views on conflicts of concern to large numbers of constituents.

 Democratic self-determination for Kashmir is long overdue.
 Just as the people of the UK should have a say over membership of the EU, the people of Kashmir should be given the opportunity to vote on their own future.
+I have worked hard to advance this cause.

 - In talks on the future of Kashmir, there must be Kashmiri representation.